What is JNI in Java?

 JNI comes with abundant benefits that make programming more efficient and enhance the functionality of the applications.
 Below are some of the major plus points of JNI.

-- Integrates other Language Codes with Java: The sole purpose of Java Native Interface is to combine the code written in Java with code written in other languages like C & C++ which is mainly to bring additional functionality to the application.
+- Integrates other Language Codes with Java: The sole purpose of Java Native Interface is to combine the code written in Java with code written in other languages like C & C++, which is mainly to bring additional functionality to the application.

 - Enhances the Service Area: The application that has been developed only using Java cannot do all things that other languages can do.
 But by the usage of JNI, it is possible to drag the main features of other languages in the Java-based application.

-The JNI helps the developers to develop efficient programs that can meet the major user or business requirements and should have great proficiency.
+The JNI helps developers develop efficient programs that can meet the major user or business requirements and have great proficiency.
 The program developed using JNI is ample capacity for handling the memory to improve the way it was managed traditionally.
-In simple terms, it just makes things very easy for developers, for the businesses and for the users.
+In simple terms, it just makes things very easy for developers, for businesses and for users.
 Together with all the things we discussed, it is very interesting to know that the application developed using JNI perform well than other application depending on how it has been developed.

 This has been a guide to What is JNI in Java?.
 Here we have discussed the Advantages of JNI in Java along with the Definition of Java Native Interface.
 You may also look at the following articles to learn more –